 Water-Saving Techniques for Agriculture: Smart Irrigation and Beyond

 Agriculture accounts for approximately 70% of global freshwater withdrawals, making it the largest consumer of water resources.
-The sector faces the dual challenge of increasing production for a growing population while reducing its water footprint.
+The sector faces the dual challenge of increasing food production for a growing population while reducing its water footprint.
 Smart irrigation techniques, such as drip and sprinkler systems, are part of the solution.
 These methods deliver water directly to the plant’s root zone, minimizing evaporation and runoff.

 Beyond irrigation, soil moisture conservation practices like mulching and the use of cover crops can help retain water in the soil.
 Crop selection is also critical; choosing drought-resistant or native crops can reduce the need for irrigation.
 Additionally, water harvesting techniques, such as collecting rainwater for agricultural use, can supplement irrigation and reduce dependency on freshwater sources.